-I’ll admit that I’ve battled this condition, and some of my consulting clients struggle with the problem.
+I’ll admit that I’ve battled Amazon “sales rank fever” in the past.
+And, some of my consulting clients struggle with the problem.
 It can be addictive to see how your books are performing on Amazon, because they sell more books than any other retailer.
 Besides, it’s fast way to gauge sales without having to call your publisher, pay for an expensive BookScan account, or wait for a royalty check.

 An Amazon sales ranking only gives a ballpark idea about a book’s actual sales.
 Their system updates rankings every 60 – 90 minutes, so the numbers constantly fluctuate throughout the day.
 A book could have a good ranking in the morning and a worse ranking that same evening.
 Therefore, you never get numbers that are solid enough to make big decisions on its own.
 At best, the rankings can show real-time sales momentum or a lack of consumer interest.